OneOffTech/parxy/README.md

 - `mime_type`: the mime type of the file (it is expected to be `application/pdf`).
 - `driver`: two drivers are currently implemented `pymupdf` and `pdfact`.
 It defines the extraction backend to use.

+> [!WARNING]
-> **warning** The processing is performed synchronously
+> The processing is performed synchronously

-The response is a JSON with the extracted text organized into typed nodes, making it easy to navigate and understand the different components of a document.
+The response is a JSON structure following the [Parse Document Model](https://github.com/OneOffTech/parse-document-model-python).

 In particular, the structure is as follows:
 - `category`: A string specifying the node category, which is `doc`
 - `content`: A list of `page` nodes representing the pages within the document.